thinkmassive/demo-api-prom-graf/README.md

-# demo-api-prom-graf
+# aperture-flask-demo

 ## Demo of a flask API w/metrics exporter, prometheus & grafana

 This is a very simple containerized demo of Grafana and Prometheus gathering metrics from a Flask API service.

 It can be run locally using Docker Compose, or use Terraform to provision an EC2 instance and automatically deploy the docker-compose setup.

+### Aperture LSAT proxy

+The demo is being extended to run behind an [Aperture](https://github.com/lightninglabs/aperture) reverse proxy that requires paying an [LSAT](https://lsat.tech) invoice to access the protected endpoints.

+It works in its current form, tested with a simnet network in [Polar](https://lightningpolar.com).
+Documentation coming soon.

 ### Docker Compose Quickstart